shivaamanchi/fwa31amanchi/README.md

 # fwa31amanchi

-Do what you can, with what you have, where you are.
+If you can dream it, you can do it.